-MHP Salud offers a comprehensive benefits package to our regular full-time employees.
-Less than 1% of our employees in 2017 were part-time.
+MHP Salud offers a comprehensive benefits package to our full-time employees.
 When you begin a full-time position at MHP Salud, your benefits begin on your first day of work.
 We don’t believe in making you wait.

-We pay 100% of employee premiums for Health, Dental and Vision insurance, as well as 75% of health insurance premiums for spouse coverage, and 85% of health insurance premiums for family coverage.
-We also provide employer-paid group life and long-term disability insurance.
+We pay 95% of employee premiums for health insurance, and 100% for dental and vision insurance.
+We also pay as 75% of health insurance premiums for spouse coverage, and 85% of health insurance premiums for family coverage.
+We provide employer-paid group life and long-term disability insurance.

 152 Hours of Leave